-Brain cells activated, reactivated in learning and memoryDecember 13th, 2012 in Neuroscience /
+Brain cells activated, reactivated in learning and memoryDecember 13, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—Memories are made of this, the song says.
 Now neuroscientists have for the first time shown individual mouse brain cells being switched on during learning and later reactivated during memory recall.
 The results are published Dec.
 13 in the journal Current Biology.